Burj Khalifi and Dubai Mall

 Construction near Burj Khalifa and Dubai Mall

-I am not a shopper nor a fan of malls but wherever you go in the UAE you tend to end up in one, whether you like it or not.
-I understand as temperatures will approach 50 degrees celsius that the malls become a nice escape.
+I am not a shopper or a fan of malls, but wherever you go in the UAE, you tend to end up in one, whether you like it or not.
+I understand that as temperatures approach 50 degrees Celsius, the malls become a nice escape.

 Shopping at The Dubai Mall

-However, with the huge sums of money spent on construction, I wonder if they could have come up with something more original, something more in line with the Emirati culture rather than just copying the, in my opinion, zero personality massive malls of the western world.
+However, given the huge sums of money spent on construction, I wonder if they could have come up with something more original, something more in line with Emirati culture, rather than just copying the, in my opinion, zero-personality massive malls of the Western world.

-Although, as malls go this one was impressive and we had a passable Lebanese food court lunch followed by a very Western Starbucks coffee in order to give our legs a rest and get our wi-fi fix.
+Although, as malls go, this one was impressive.
+We had a passable Lebanese food court lunch followed by a very Western Starbucks coffee to give our legs a rest and get our Wi-Fi fix.

 Exploring the area around Burj Khalifa in Dubai